Gwenbleidd32/easy-peasy-k6-tests/README.md

 If everything is hunky dory, deploy a public facing application you had in mind to begin running tests.

-And in a separate for a clean work space run the following command:
+And in a separate clean working directory be it git bash or a terminal, run the following command:
 ```python
 $ k6 new
 ```